damian-ontivero/media-platform/README.md

 ## Run with Docker

-To build and run the application with Docker, you can use the follow command:
+To build and run the application with Docker, you can execute the following command from the root directory:

 `docker compose -f ./etc/compose/compose.yaml up -d --build`